decentralized-identity/did-auth-jose/docs/OIDCAuthentication.md

 The Universal Resolver sends back the DID Document of the queried DID.

 L. Challenge Response Signature Verification.
-The server uses the user's public key obtained by Step K to verify the signature on the Authentication Response.
+The server uses the user's public key obtained by Step K to verify the signature on the [Authentication Response](../lib/interfaces/AuthenticationResponse.ts).

 M. Authorized Session Cookie.
 The server sends the browser an authorized session cookie that signs the user into the website.

+## Example Code

+We have included example code in the docs/examples folder for a simple sign-in flow.
+The [Server Example Code](./examples/server.ts) contains methods that would be included on the server side of a website that a user wants to use their DID to sign into.
+The [Client Example Code](./examples/client.ts) contains methods that would be in the User Agent the user has.

 ## Future work
 - Include use of OpenID Connect registration object in request for conveying application details.